IND vs AUS Dream11 Team Prediction: All You Need To Know

 IND vs AUS Dream11 Team

-India: Shubman Gill, Ishan Kishan, Suryakumar Yadav, Shreyas Iyer, KL Rahul, Ravindra Jadeja, Washington Sundar/R Ashwin, Shardul Thakur, Jasprit Bumrah, Mohammed Siraj, Mohammed Shami
+India: Shubman Gill, Ruturaj Gaikwad, Shreyas Iyer, KL Rahul (c & wk), Ishan Kishan, Suryakumar Yadav, Ravindra Jadeja, Ravichandran Ashwin, Shardul Thakur, Jasprit Bumrah, Mohammed Shami

-Australia: David Warner, Mitchell Marsh, Steve Smith, Glenn Maxwell, Cameron Green, Marcus Stoinis, Alex Carey, Mitchell Starc, Pat Cummins, Adam Zampa, Josh Hazlewood
+Australia: David Warner, Mitchell Marsh, Steven Smith, Marnus Labuschagne, Cameron Green, Matthew Short, Josh Inglis (wk), Marcus Stoinis, Pat Cummins (c), Sean Abbott, Adam Zampa

 For breaking news and live news updates, like us on Facebook or follow us on Twitter and Instagram.
 Read more on Latest Cricket News on India.com.